hugh-maaskant/BlazorBffOnboarding/README.md

     At the bottom of the page is a URL that allows you to continue to the  onboarding form.
 -   **/diag/app:** After logging in, navigate to this page to see all claims, properties, and tokens associated with your final application session (`cookie`).

+## License and Attribution

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+This project is an extension of a demo project from Duende Software, which is also licensed under the MIT License.
+The original software can be found at https://github.com/DuendeSoftware/Samples/tree/main/BFF/v3/BlazorAutoRendering.